andyatkinson/andyatkinson.github.io/_posts/2024-05-29-top-5-postgresql-surprises-from-ruby-developers.md

 ORDER BY 2;
 ```

-This query orders the results by `first_name`, which appeared in the "2" position in the `SELECT` clause.
+Here the query orders results by `first_name`, which appeared in the "2" position in the `SELECT` clause.

-## Enumerating Columns vs. `SELECT *`
+## 4. Enumerating Columns vs. SELECT *

-Active Record added a setting to enumerate all columns in a newer version of Ruby on Rails.
+Active Record added a setting that [enumerates all columns](https://www.bigbinary.com/blog/rails-7-adds-setting-for-enumerating-columns-in-select-statements) in newer versions of Ruby on Rails.

 Why do we care about this?
+Well, having a narrow and explicit set of columns is important.
+Why?

-Well, first we need to understand the problem with not specifying columns in our results, and relying on `SELECT *`, which is the default in Active Record.
+When relying on `SELECT *`, which is the default in Active Record, meaning all columns are accessed.
-Queries are generated with `SELECT *` meaning no explicit list of columns is sent to the query planner, meaning all columns need to be accessed.

-If we wished to provide an explicit list of columns, we could do that in Active Record using the `.select()` or `pluck()` methods, with arguments of each column name as a symbol.
+If we wished to provide an explicit list of columns, we can do that in Active Record using the `.select()` or `pluck()` methods with explicit column names.

-For example, `select(:id, :name)` would generate a SQL query `SELECT` clause like `SELECT id, name`.
+For example, `select(:id, :name)` would generate a SQL `SELECT` clause like `SELECT id, name`.

-The reason we care about this is the aforementioned possibility of an "index only scan."
-An index only scan is the most efficient and fastest execution type of scan.
-To achieve that, our query must specify a set of columns that exactly match the set of columns in the multicolumn or covering index.
+The reason we care about this is it helps increase the chances for an efficient "index only scan."

+To achieve that, our query must specify a set of columns that exactly match the set of columns in a multicolumn or covering index.

-Besides that reason, when we rely on `SELECT *`, the columns could be anything from tiny 2-byte `SMALLINT` columns up to 1GB of data stored in a JSONB column as "large texts" (or a text column).
-PostgreSQL allows us to do this.
-What is the cost of this?
+Besides the possibility of index only scans, when we rely on `SELECT *`, the columns could be anything from tiny 2-byte `SMALLINT` columns up to 1GB of data stored in a JSONB column as "large texts" (or a text column).

-The cost of this is we’re again pulling a lot of data, paying an I/O latency cost for those columns.
-If they aren’t needed by the client, then we’re unnecessarily slowing down our queries.
+The problem there is we're again pulling a lot of data, adding I/O latency to our query.

+When columns aren't needed by the client, then we’re unnecessarily slowing down our queries.

-How does this new setting help us?
-While not directly helping, it adds visibility into this problem or opportunity, depending on how you see it.
-By enumerating all columns by default, we’ll no longer see queries running "SELECT *", but the full list of columns being accessed, possibly unnecessarily.
-With that information, the developer can more easily spot opportunities where they can add "select()" and "pluck()" to scope their queries down.
+This setting increases our chances of spotting unnecessary columns, where we can use `select()` and `pluck()` to reduce the columns being accessed.

-## Using PostgreSQL For More Types of Work
+## 5. Using PostgreSQL For More Types of Work

-At lunch we discussed why Redis was always the "default" choice in Rails over the last decade for things like cache stores, session stores, or background jobs with Redis (also used as a message queue).
-What’s changed a lot in the last decade is that random access on SSDs has become far faster compared with the spinning ("rotational media") hard disk drives from 10 and more years ago.
-SSDs are now cost effective and with big capacity, offering much faster I/O.
+At lunch we discussed why Redis was always the "default" choice in Rails over the last decade for things like cache stores, session stores, or background jobs (Sidekiq).

+What’s changed a lot in the last decade is that random access on SSDs has become far faster compared with the spinning ("rotational media") hard disk drives from 10 years ago.
+SSDs are now cost effective and with big capacities.

 This helps a ton for databases, where we’re frequently accessing random data!

 What is the relevancy of this to PostgreSQL?
-Well, PostgreSQL can probably be used for that work that you might have been using Redis for, without a problem.
+Well, PostgreSQL can probably be used for more work than you realize, where you might have brought in Redis before.

-In part due to the physical storage being faster, and in part because the internals of PostgreSQL itself have gotten faster, whether it be for building indexes, query planning, or query execution.
+Besides physical storage getting faster, PostgreSQL versions have increased performance for building indexes (e.g. de-duplication), [query planning optimizations](https://www.citusdata.com/blog/2024/02/08/whats-new-in-postgres-16-query-planner-optimizer/), and parallel query execution.

-A misconception developers may have is that PostgreSQL is doing disk-level operations all the time, when in fact most of the time operations that write and read data are being performed in various cache layers then flushed to durable storage.
+A misconception developers may have is that PostgreSQL is doing disk-level operations all the time, when in fact many operations that write and read data are being performed in memory flushed (slower) to disk.

 That being said, when we’re optimizing writes or reads, we may exploit different mechanisms to get the best performance.

 For SSDs (the NVMe type), we want them to be locally-attached, not network-attached, to avoid network latency affecting our write and read operations.
-With locally attached NVMe SSD drives on modern hardware, PostgreSQL is a good choice for what you may have used Redis for before, like a general purpose cache store, small transient job data, message queue data, session stores, etc. We explore what that could look like in the last chapter "Advanced Uses" of High Performance PostgreSQL for Rails.
+With locally attached NVMe SSD drives on modern hardware, PostgreSQL is a good choice for what you may have used Redis for before, like a general purpose cache store, small transient job data, message queue data, session stores, etc.

-While PostgreSQL transactions and the MVCC mechanism (outside the scope of this section) are designed for concurrency and durability, which means they do have a latency penalty, the transactional guarantees we gain, the avoidance of possibly complex and error prone synchronization, and the ability to inspect and debug using SQL and common PostgreSQL observability tools, tip the scales towards [Just Using Postgres](https://www.amazingcto.com/postgres-for-everything/).
+We explore less common uses for PostgreSQL in the last chapter "Advanced Uses" of [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/), inspired by [Just Use Postgres](https://www.amazingcto.com/postgres-for-everything/).

 ## Wrapping Up

-I hope this list of the Top 5 PostgreSQL Topics from Ruby Developers was interesting.
+I hope this list of the Top 5 PostgreSQL Topics from Ruby Developers was interesting and useful for you!

-Remember that if you use PostgreSQL, there are many powerful capabilities built-in that you may not know about or be using.
+Remember that if you use PostgreSQL, there are many powerful capabilities you may not be using.
+There are also lots of ways to inspect the running operations, getting valuable insights you can use to improve performance and scalability.

-I hope you learned something here that you can put into practice for your applications and databases.

 If these topics interest you and you’d like to learn more, please consider buying my book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

+Thanks for reading!